mobizt/FirebaseClient/resources/docs/net_config.md

     The TinyGsm modem should be defined at the same usage scope of GSMNetwork and AsyncClientClass.

-    See /examples/App/NetworkInterfaces/Async/Callback/GSMNetwork/ for using TinyGSM with this library.
+    See [GSMNetwork example](/examples/App/NetworkInterfaces/Async/Callback/GSMNetwork/) for using TinyGSM with this library.

     ```cpp
     GSMNetwork(TinyGsm *modem, const String &pin, const String &apn, const String &user, const String &password)